PriyadharshiniRVP/autocompany-ai-agent/README.md

 AutoCompany is an AI Agent that turns a single problem statement into a fully scaffolded and deployed startup.

 ### Features
 - AI-powered market & competitor research
-- Auto-generated product design
 - Auto-generated backend APIs
 - Auto-generated frontend UI
 - Kestra workflow orchestration